wireless-power-laboratory/featured-power/README.md

 Based on a very early idea (1997), the notion of a single transmitter/receiver in trinary form and sets of coupling coils that fractionalize the power/frequency based on the quotient ratio between the trinary and the minor coil.
 In the prototypical case, there are a set of five minor coils to a single trinary.

 ![fractional](/images/2014/fractionals.jpg)

+In the picture: Above are the trinary coil and the repeater, two robotic power/data transmission cards, four graduated fractional coils in raw form and one fractional coil mounted on a card for testing and demonstration.